 WordPress Maintenance – What is a WordPress Plugin & why should I maintain it?

 Think of WordPress as an eco-system of software.
-You have the main WordPress package which is a very solid package for creating an maintaining web pages.
-However on top of that you also have plugins.
+You have the main WordPress package which is a solid package for creating and maintaining web pages.
+On top of that you also have plugins.
 Plugins are small to large software packages created to handle specific tasks on your WordPress web site.
 That task may be as simple as integrating some social buttons, or as complex as an entire shopping cart system like Woocommerce.
 Plugins can be free or paid items and they are essential for extending WordPress’s capabilities into many very useful areas.

 Plugin updates – New features & security

 Plugins are not static.
 They are developed and improved over time to include new features.
-As the features are added, the plugin may need also to be tweaked to enable it to work with the latest browser technologies, or latest capabilities of WordPress .
-The plugin may also need to be updated to ensure that contains no security vulnerabilities.
+As the features are added, the plugin may need to be tweaked to enable it to work with the latest browser technologies, or latest capabilities of WordPress.
+The plugin may also need to be updated to ensure that it contains no security vulnerabilities.

 WordPress updates – New features & security

-As mentioned above, WordPress is also a product being constantly improved and updated with new features and functionality.
-Security updates happen automatically these days, however other updates that include new functionality need to be manually updated.
+As mentioned above, WordPress itself is also a product being constantly improved and updated with new features and functionality.
+Security updates happen automatically these days.
+However, other updates that include new functionality need to be manually updated.

 Your responsibility as the web site owner

-You as the website owner may be able to complete the tasks outlined above if you have full admin access to your websites admin area.
+You as the website owner may be able to complete the tasks outlined above if you have full admin access to your website’s admin area.
 (You may only have editor access which only enables you to edit web page content.)
-However generally speaking, most web site owners do not want to handle the task of regular WordPress maintenance.
-With that in mind it’s important that a web design professional is contracted to handle the updates on your behalf.
+However, generally speaking, most web site owners do not want to handle the task of regular WordPress maintenance.
+With that in mind, it’s important that an experienced web design professional be contracted to handle the updates on your behalf.